How to Stream on Twitch: The Definitive Guide to Twitch Live Streaming

 Again, if you’re a gamer, you’re going to need to make sure that your computer has the processing power to stream and game at once.
 A MacBook will suffice for streaming in some niches, but it probably won’t cut it for Esport streaming.

-That said, let’s take a look at a few things to know for Twitch live streaming on a Mac.
+That said, let’s take a look at a few things to know about Twitch live streaming on a Mac.

 Connecting Your Mac to Twitch

 Just like connecting your PC to Twitch, setting up Twitch on your Mac is very straightforward.
 All you have to do is go to Twitch.tv and click the “Log In” button.
 If you’ve set up two-factor authentication, you’ll have to confirm your login with the secondary authentication.

 Best Software to Use for Mac Twitch Streaming

 The best software options to choose for Twitch streaming on a Mac are OBS Studio and Twitch Studio.
 Streamlabs, XSplit, and vMix will not run on macOS without Bootcamp.